transp-or/public_transportation/docs/source/new_case_study_walkthrough.md

 bin-file checksum.

 ### 0.2 Generate the candidate OD universe and prior demand

+Before starting this potentially long expansion, read **Large outputs, scratch storage, and archival**.
+Medium and large cases should use the JED submission, persistent checkpoint, and monitoring procedure there.

 The scenario demand file is not an unexplained pre-existing case-owner input.
 After the final time bins have been reviewed and adopted, this stage generates